Insurance Coverage Opinion, Analysis, & Litigation

 - United States Supreme Court

-Jim is admitted to practice in the State of Illinois, the United States District Court - Northern District of Illinois and the United States Supreme Court.
+Steven is licensed in all courts in the state of Illinois, the U.S. Court of Appeals for the Seventh Circuit and The United States Supreme Court.

 Steven is a member of the Chicago Bar Association, Illinois State Bar Association, and the Illinois Association of Defense Trial Counsel.
 He previously served as the Secretary, Vice Chair, and Chair of the Tort Litigation Committee of the Chicago Bar Association.